joranquinten/gulp-hugo/README.md

 This task retrieves files references from certain code blocks within the HTML, which are concatenated, minified and stored within the project.

 #### rev
-The main task does nothing more than rename sources, based upon the manifest.
-This task should be added after generating external assets in order work and depends on two subtasks: revision and revision:cleanBeforeRun.

-#### revision
-The revision task collects external, cacheable assets, adds a revision to the filename and stores the collection in a manifest.
+This task fires up the depending tasks in the right sequence (see below).

-#### revision:cleanBeforeRun
+#### rev:clean
 This task cleans up earlier output of the rev task.
 It looks for the manifest and deleted revved files.
 This task is run first in the complete revisioning process.
 It prevents earlier revved files to be added to the manifest and be revved another time.

+#### rev:revision
+The main task does nothing more than rename sources, based upon the manifest.
+This task should be added after generating external assets in order work and depends on two subtasks: rev:manifest and rev:clean.

+#### rev:manifest
+The revision task collects external, cacheable assets, adds a revision to the filename and stores the collection in a manifest.

 ### Testing tasks

 #### unit
 This is one to the two types of testing tasks.
-This task is configured to output its results in the terminal and should therefore be run in a separate terminal (this task should be run in tandem with the 'dev' or 'prod' tasks).
+This task is configured to output its results in the terminal and should therefore be run in a separate terminal (this task could be run in tandem with the 'dev' or 'prod' tasks).
 The task starts a Karma webserver and custom browser in which the tests are validated.
 The Karma webserver follows a certain format for the config file.
 The specific config is found in the 'tests' folder: **unit.karma.conf.js**.

 At the moment, a PhantomJS browser is used to validate the unit tests.
 A preconfigured Chrome browser is available, but disabled.
 The files (both test as javascript files) are being watched continuously and trigger a rerun of the tests on change.
 The task is configured to support Jasmine.

 #### e2e
 This is the end to end testing task.
 This task fires up a browser and performs instructed user input to validate against the written tests.
 This is not a task intend for continuous use and should be run before any deployment.
 The task starts a standalone Selenium server, opens a new browsers and starts automating the test instructions.
 This plugin follows a certain config file as well, which is located in the 'tests' folder: **e2e.protractor.conf.js**.
 It is possible to chain the production task with the end to end test, with the command: **gulp prod:test**.

-Due to security restraints on my device, I was unable to trigger these tests on Google Chrome and are therefore being triggered via Firefox.

 ### Utility tasks